-In line with the #mission2030 Climate and Energy Strategy, the programme focus was adjusted in 2018 with the aim of enabling long-term projectability for funding recipients.
 The Zero Emission Mobility programme forms the research core for implementing the electric mobility initiative and makes an important contribution to the national integrated energy and climate plan.

 The clear focus of the programme is thus on zero emission mobility in road transport with a special emphasis on near-market research consortium projects with integrated demonstration and a clear implementation perspective.
-The calls are mission-oriented and technology neutral and focus on the three pillars, vehicle - infrastructure - user.
-These three thematic pillars will be addressed in the next few years.
+The calls are mission-oriented and technology neutral and focus on two pillars, vehicle and infrastructure.
+User aspects may be addressed as an additional pillar, but only when priority is given to the vehicle and/or infrastructure level.
+These thematic pillars will be addressed in the next few years.
 The concrete call topics will be defined annually to account for current technology trends and the changing environment, which in turn interacts with the zero emission technology system.